FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 Every vehicle has 1 IMU, it is located at the centre of gravity of the vehicle.
 This sensor cannot be removed or moved.

-The IMU captures the acceleration, orientation and angular rate of the vehicle in the ?? frame.
+The IMU captures the acceleration, orientation and angular rate of the vehicle.
 More detailed technical information about the IMU implementation of the IMU can be found [here](imu.md).

 ### Sensor specification